Dept. of Computer Science, State University of New York at Buffalo

 We develop several fundamental data movement operations for the reconfigurable mesh.
 Based on these operations, we develop new efficient algorithms for a variety of problems involving graphs and digitized images.
 These algorithms are asymptotically superior to those previously obtained for the aforementioned architectures, as well as to those possible on the mesh, the mesh with multiple broadcasting, the mesh with multiple buses, the mesh-of-trees, and the pyramid computer, to name a few.
 Highlights include a logarithmic time algorithm to label the connected components of a graph given its adjacency matrix, as well as polylogarithmic time algorithms to solve problems involving convexity and connectivity of figures in images.

 We also show the power of reconfigurability by solving some problems, such as exclusive OR, more efficiently on the reconfigurable mesh than is possible on the PRAM.
-For n bits on an n×n reconfigurable mesh, their sum and parity can be computed in constant time.
-On a reconfigurable mesh with n processors the time required is Θ(loglog n).
+For n bits stored one per column on an n×n reconfigurable mesh, their sum and parity can be computed in constant time, and if they are stored one per processor on a reconfigurable mesh with n processors the time is Θ(loglog n).
 In comparison, these operation require Ω(log n /loglog n) time on a CRCW PRAM with a polynomial number of processors.
-The algorithms in this paper are also faster than is possible via quantum computing.
+Many of the algorithms in this paper are also faster than is possible via quantum computing.

 Keywords: parallel computer, reconfigurable computer, image algorithms, graph algorithms, parallel algorithm, VLSI, mesh, PRAM, mesh-of-trees, pyramid computer, component labeling, prefix calculation, parity, XOR, graph theory